Duncan Stout: Biography

 He saw service in both World War I and World War II with the New Zealand Expeditionary Force (NZEF).
 He later wrote three volumes relating to the medical services of the NZEF in World War II for New Zealand's official history.
 He was the first chancellor of Victoria University of Wellington after the dis-establishment of the University of New Zealand into its constituent colleges.

 He remained in his post until his retirement in 1966.

 Stout died in 1979 and his ashes were buried in Karori Cemetery.

-Honours
+Honours and awards

 Stout was appointed a Companion of the Distinguished Service Order in 1917, and in 1919 he was made an Officer of the Order of the British Empire, for valuable services rendered in connection with the war.
 In 1935, he was awarded the King George V Silver Jubilee Medal.
-He was promoted to Commander of the Order of the British Empire in 1943, in recognition of gallant and distinguished services in the Middle East between May and October 1942, and in the 1962 New Year Honours he was appointed a Knight Bachelor, for services to medicine and education.
+He was promoted to Commander of the Order of the British Empire in 1943, in recognition of gallant and distinguished services in the Middle East between May and October 1942.
+In 1953, Stout was awarded the Queen Elizabeth II Coronation Medal, and in the 1962 New Year Honours he was appointed a Knight Bachelor, for services to medicine and education.

-He was conferred with an honorary LLD by the University of New Zealand in 1961.
+Stout was conferred with an honorary LLD by the University of New Zealand in 1961.